Sustainsys/Saml2/doc/IdentityServer3Okta.md

-Using with IdentityServer3 and Okta
+Using AuthServices with IdentityServer3 and Okta
 =============
 Kentor AuthServices can be used very effectively to extend the functionality of IdentityServer3 by adding support for SAML-based identity providers, such